ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _St.
 Landry democrat._](https://chroniclingamerica.loc.gov/lccn/sn88064537/1880-12-18/ed-1/seq-4)

 #### 1880-12-18 &middot; Opelousas, La.

 <table style="width: 100%;"><tr><td style="width: 50%">

-ath-bones on dining
-tables had the same origin as that
-of introducing skeletons at festivals
-to remind the guests that all were
-mortal and that it was best to enjoy
-life whilst they could.—| The Hour.
-Everlasting Fence Post.—
 &quot; I discovered many years ago that
 •wood could be made to last longer
 than iron iu the grouud but; though